grgprarup/contract-testing-with-pact/README.md

-# Contract Based Testing with Pact JS
+# Contract Based Testing with Pact GO

 This is a simple example of how to use Pact JS to test a consumer and provider.